How Much Does Teeth Cleaning Cost?

 Cost of Teeth Cleaning

-- The charge for a standard teeth cleaning and dental exam ranges from $50 to $135.
+- The charge for a standard teeth cleaning and dental exam ranges from $75 to $200 with an average of $137.
 Often dental insurance will cover some or all of this cost for a specific number of cleanings per year.

 What should be included:

 - In a standard cleaning, a dental hygienist (working under the dentist’s supervision) removes soft plaque and hard tartar (mineralized plaque that builds up on the teeth and can only be removed with professional instruments) from above and below the gum line on all teeth.
 The process requires one office visit and usually takes 30-60 minutes.

 - Scaling and root planing is a deep-cleaning, non-surgical procedure generally done when the depths of the pockets around the teeth are deeper than 3 millimeters–an early sign of gum disease.
 Under local anesthetic, plaque and tartar above and below the gum are scraped away (scaling) and rough spots on the root are smoothed (planing) to remove bacteria and give a clean surface surface for the gums to reattach to the teeth.
 This is done using a local anesthetic and usually requires two to four office visits, each lasting around 45 minutes to an hour.

 - Periodic X-rays ($13-$135) are needed to see if any problems are developing inside the teeth, and are generally required before cleaning the teeth of a new patient.
 These are often covered by insurance.